eduardoboucas/buildtimes/_posts/2015-08-17-creating-a-bemit-grid-system-with-include-media.markdown

 {% endhighlight %}

 So let's imagine a website with three breakpoints (small, medium and large), and a grid of articles that should display four items per row on the large view, two on the medium view and just one on the small view.
-After importing include-media and the include-media-grid plugin, a call to the `im-grid()` mixin generates all the classes.
+After importing include-media and the include-media-columns plugin, a call to the `im-columns()` mixin generates all the classes.
 In this case, we only need to divide the page into fourths.

 {% highlight scss linenos %}
 @import 'include-media';
-@import 'include-media-make-grid';
+@import 'include-media-columns';

-@include im-grid(4);
+@include im-columns(4);

 // Using floats for the grid
 .col {